What is IcedID?

 Figure 1: Shows the graph of processes generated by the ANY.RUN malware hunting service.

 Figure 2: ANY.RUN allows creating customizable text reports that contain detailed and nicely structured information.
-This functions is perfect for making presentations.
+This function is perfect for making presentations.

 IcedID execution process